 K. Publication Final Materials:

-The IEEE author digital toolbox contains tools and information to assist with article preparation and submission, the article proof review process, and ordering reprints.
+The IEEE Author Center contains tools and information to assist with article preparation and submission, the article proof review process, and ordering reprints.
 Also included is a list of FAQ’s.

 L. Open Access Option:

 TCAS-I is a hybrid journal, allowing either Traditional manuscript submission or Open Access manuscript submission.
 Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay a $2,045 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.